isc-projects/bind9/win32utils/readme1st.txt

 also need read access to the named.conf and any other file that it needs to read.

-"NT AUTHORITY\LocalService" is also an acceptable account.
+"NT AUTHORITY\LocalService" is also an acceptable account (and the only acceptable on some recent versions of Windows).
 This account is built into Windows and no password is required.
 Appropriate file permissions will also need to be set for "NT AUTHORITY\LocalService" similar to those that would have been